velame/Curso_DataScience/README.md

 ### RAW DATA

-The raw data of METAR and TAF messages are avaiable on [REDEMET](https://www.redemet.aer.mil.br/), the Meteorology Network of the Brazillian Aeronautical Command.
+The raw data of METAR and TAF messages are avaiable on [REDEMET](https://www.redemet.aer.mil.br/), the Meteorology Network of the Brazilian Aeronautical Command.
 REDEMET provides some [tools](https://www.redemet.aer.mil.br/?i=facilidades&p=api-redemet), such as APIs, scripts and WGET, for users to download such messages.
 REDEMET maintains meteorological data for all aerodromes in Brazil from a few years ago to current time.

 ### 01- Data cleaning and preparation